-Weasels do not have the ability to store fat in their bodies and so cannot live from that in times of a shortage of food.
+Weasels do not have the ability to store fat in their bodies and so cannot live from that in times of food shortage.

 This is especially useful during winter when they must extract prey from dens.
 There are no bird eggs, frogs, or similar animals in the winter for weasels to catch, and so depend on rodents hidden in burrows beneath the snow.

 Owls and foxes are a weasel’s natural enemies.
-Weasel have to be especially vigilant during the night when roaming outside their hiding places.
+Weasels have to be especially vigilant during the night when roaming outside their hiding places.
 The seasonal color change of their fur is an advantage here.
-In northern parts, during winter, nights are much longer so weasels have more time to search for prey.
+In northern parts, during winter, nights are much longer, so weasels have more time to search for prey.
 When searching for food, weasels can cover distances longer than 2 miles (3.22 km).